About the Author

 2. Buy a Home, Don’t Rent

 • Why throw rent money into the garbage…”bye, bye”…when you can grow equity and gain a huge tax deduction instead?
+Most people like what they see when they plug the homeowner’s tax credit (usually quite hefty) into their tax calculator.
 There is a lot of hubbub about renting making more sense today than buying because the real estate market has gone down.

 • Well remember “Buy Low, Sell High?”
 Prices are low now.
 Now is the time to buy.
 It is a “buyers market” which means you will have more power to negotiate a lower price.
 Use that to your advantage.